Your first pilgrimage? This is what you need to know.

 How do I find my way on the trail?

-The most used trails are well marked with signs.
+The most popular trails are well marked with signs.
 Additionally, we recommend using our digital map.
 Click on the position marker to see where you are on the route in real time.

 It is advisable to bring a GPS if you're walking through remote areas with poor coverage.
 You can find GPX tracks at the bottom of the pages about each individual trail